 When I look back on my journey of being a Travel Psychologist, I have over 1,000 contact names in my phone, most of which came from my life as a Traveler and so many incredible friendships that were built.
 I can’t imagine a more powerful catalyst for expanding my social graph of real people.

-The Travel on Happiness Psychology Attracts honest bonds
+Travel Attracts honest bonds.

-Our position as Travel Psychologist also affords us a voice that people may listen to.
+The guidance from our Chief Travel Psychologist also affords us a voice that people may listen to.
 In fact, if you’re reading this, you know exactly what I mean.
 Whether it’s writing a newsletter, hosting a podcast, or droning on endlessly on exploration-based journeys, our travel-life gives us a recognizable and authoritative voice that not only builds audiences but can also build relationships if we let them.

 Once again, our travel journeys act as a powerful amplifying force that puts us in front of exponentially more new faces than being “Employee 19,527 with a Name Badge” did at our last job.